What to do after an accident involving a U-Haul truck

 What do I do after an accident that involves a U-Haul truck?

-In Miami, Jonathan Perazzo and his personal injury staff of motor vehicle accident attorneys recommend U-Haul drivers, passengers, and all third party accident victims to treat the U-Haul truck accident just like any other traffic accident (see What to do after a traffic accident).
+In Miami, Jonathan Perazzo and his personal injury staff of motor vehicle accident attorneys recommend U-Haul drivers, passengers, and all third party accident victims to treat the U-Haul truck accident just like any other traffic accident.
 However, not all U-Haul truck accidents occur while driving a U-Haul truck.

 Most people associate U-Haul truck accidents with traffic collisions.
 However, many accidents involving U-Haul trucks occur while a U-Haul truck is being loaded or when a trailer is being hitched.
 Moving with a U-Haul truck is very convenient and there’s no doubting that.
 However, knowing how to load and secure cargo can require proper instruction in order to prevent accidents and injuries from occurring.